 2002 the band sign to Jetset Records, record Romantica, co-produced by Gene Holder (DB’s) and Dave Fridmann (Mercury Rev).
 Romantica was followed by the mini-LP Close Cover Before Striking.

-2004 Luna record their final album, Rendezvous, in Brooklyn, NY.
-Produced by Bryce Goggin with minimal overdubs, it captures the band more-or-less live.
+2004 Luna record their Rendezvous album in Brooklyn, NY.
+Produced by Bryce Gog-gin with minimal overdubs, it captures the band more-or-less live.

-2005 February 28 the band play their last shows at New York’s Bowery Ballroom.
+2005 After a farewell tour, on February 28 the band play their last show at New York’s Bowery Ballroom.

 [Delusions of Adequacy] Having disbanded amicably albeit somewhat wearily in 2005 soon after delivering the still satisfyingly rich and rounded Rendezvous LP it was perhaps inevitable – in this age where few acts can stay apart forever unless deterred by death or deathless animosity – that Luna would eventually reform in some capacity.
 Having remained […]